carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 # Week 5: Mapping with bowtie2

-Rika Anderson,
-Carleton College

 #### 1. Log in to the remote server
 Boot your computer as a Mac and use the Terminal to ssh in to baross.
-One or two of you can hop on to liverpool.
-(We're going to be using multiple threads today.
-As always, please observe proper computer etiquette when using any shared server and don't use more than your fair share of processors.)

 ## Mapping with a toy dataset

 #### 2. Make new directory
-We're going to start by mapping the sequencing reads from a genome sequence of a type of archaeon (Sulfolobus acidocaldarius-- you've seen it before) against a scaffold from a very closely related species.
+We're going to start by mapping the sequencing reads from a genome sequence of a type of archaeon (*Sulfolobus acidocaldarius*-- you've seen it before) against a scaffold from a very closely related species.

-The sequencing reads from from one strain of Sulfolobus acidocaldarius, and the reference sequence that they are mapping to is from a very closely related strain of Sulfolobus acidocaldarius.
+The sequencing reads from from one strain of *Sulfolobus acidocaldarius*, and the reference sequence that they are mapping to is from a very closely related strain of *Sulfolobus acidocaldarius*.

 In your home directory, make a new directory called “mapping,” then change into that directory.
 ```